simonegli8/CoreWCF.Tests/README.md

 ## The steps to reproduce the errors:

+- Checkout the CoreWCF.Tests repository, including the CoreWCF submodule.
 - Build the solution in Visual Studio.
 - Open Test Explorer.
 - Run all the Tests in SolidCP.Server.Tests.